Stucco Inspection Houston

 Stucco problems can go unseen since the damage is within the wall.
-An expert stucco inspection Houston can help detect these problems, and in some instances, the troubles are found soon enough that the stucco doesn’t have to be removed.
-Nevertheless, if untreated for long enough, the surface might need to be removed, or maybe a section of the home might even have to be torn down.
+An expert stucco inspection Houston can help detect these problems, and in some instances, the troubles are noticed soon enough that the stucco doesn’t have to be removed.
+Nevertheless, if untreated for long enough, the surface might need to be removed, or maybe just a section of the home might have to be torn down.

 Stucco Inspectors Houston

 Stucco Repair Houston offers a phased approach to testing for moisture intrusion problems with stucco.
-Our stucco inspections Houston include Level 1 and Level 2 tests, that are finished within one onsite visit, and they deliver a personalized report detailing our findings.
+Our stucco inspections Houston include Level 1 and Level 2 tests that are finished within one onsite visit, and they deliver a personalized report detailing our findings.

 Stucco inspectors Houston starts with Level 1, a preliminary visual analysis of the house’s exterior.
 We suggest this is completed with the client present.
 We’re searching for visual cues about the way the system is performing and how it was installed during this time.
 We’ll walk the property and get a glimpse of visible evidence of cracking, staining, and crucial installation details, as well as search for the absence or addition of particular components, such as kick-out flashing at roof wall intersections and head flashing above windows.
 When these (and other) components aren’t present, it is a sign that these places might be weak, so we understand we need to pay closer attention as we move ahead through the stucco inspections Houston.